alielbashir/intro-github-actions/workshop/README.md

 In this workshop, you will build a Continuous Integration workflow for a Python project using GitHub Actions.
 The final workflow will:

-1. Validate code style
-2. Check code syntax
+1. Check code syntax
-3. Run automated tests
+2. Run automated tests
 everytime a new commit is pushed to the project.

 By the end of this workshop you will be able to:
 1. Setup a GitHub Actions workflow
-2. Configure automated syntax checking, linting, and testing in the workflow
+2. Configure automated linting and testing in the workflow
 3. Debug workflow logs to identify problems and fix them

 *add a screenshot of a passing workflow*